 Follow the steps below to copy permissions from one Admin to another.

-- Select the ‘Copy From’ Admin profile from the drop-down list
+- Select an administrator from the ‘Copy From’ drop-down menu.

 The Employee Record is now set up with Administrator permissions.
 If this Administrator should have access to Core HR, remember to create their username/Employee Account by navigating back to the Employee's Record > Employee > Demographic Info > Account Tab.